nodejs/node/doc/api/fs.md

 If `bigint` in the `options` passed to those methods is true, the numeric values will be `bigint` instead of `number`, and the object will contain additional nanosecond-precision properties suffixed with `Ns`.
+`Stat` objects are not to be created directly using the `new` keyword.

 ```console
 Stats {